PabloCorso/eol-decentralized-cup/scripts/results/doubleExhaustive.md

   ## Summary with all finishes
   This takes into account all times finished from all kuskis.
+  Rank is equal to the sum of all unique non shadow times that are under 2 times the best time.

   Max.
 10.000 results per level.
-  Rank is equal to the sum of all unique non shadow times that are under 2 times the best time.
+Warm Up would rank higher if we could use all the data from the level, but we are topped at 10.000 and most finishes until 10.000 records are shadow times, resulting in only 29 unique times.
   <table>
   <thead>
     <th>Top</th>